Rudy Lai

 1 updates

-Ford created Latitude AI, a wholly owned subsidiary focused on developing hands-free automated driving systems, reflecting a strategic push into autonomous vehicle technology.
+Ford established Latitude AI, a subsidiary focusing on hands-free, eyes-off-the-road automated driving systems, signaling a serious autonomous vehicle commitment.

 2022 Q4: no updates